Domestic Violence Solicitors

 Knowing your rights regarding protecting yourself and your family from a violent partner can mean the difference between you being able to leave an abusive relationship and potentially leaving yourself vulnerable.
 Domestic violence solicitors are family lawyers who specialise in helping anyone who is a victim of domestic violence including partners, children, and parents.

-Domestic Violence and UK Family Law
+Domestic Violence and Family Law in England & Wales

 Domestic violence does not only define physical assault on a spouse.
 It can be directed towards anyone in the household, including children and parents, and can include:

 - Threats towards that person or their loved ones

 - Emotional and physical intimidation through coercive behaviour

 - Controlling aspects such as finances and social interactions

 - Destructive criticism, for example, frequent name-calling, belittling and undermining a person’s confidence with the view of weakening them

 Our specialist family law firms can help you escape domestic violence by giving you legal advice and helping you obtain a Non-Molestation Order and an Occupation Order.

 A Non-Molestation Order is a legal instruction to stop a person pestering, harassing, intimidating you and any children you have physically or verbally, and from being violent or threatening.
 This can include everything from physical assault to nasty phone calls and texts.
 Before issuing a Non-Molestation order, the court will consider the evidence of violence and harassment, as well as the safety and wellbeing of you and any relevant children.